-It is one of the most important antibiotics derived from the fungal mould called Penicillium notatum or Penicillium chrysogenum.
+It refers to one most important antibiotics, which requires fungal strains (Penicillium notatum or Penicillium chrysogenum).
 It acts as a cell wall destroyer of bacteria.
-The word “Penicillin” was originated from the Latin word “Penicillium” which means “a painter’s brush” as the fronds of fungus was looked like a painter’s brush.
-Nowadays, many different derivatives of penicillin are prepared, which kills more bacteria than penicillin.
-It is useful in killing different types of bacteria like Streptococcus pneumoniae, Listeria, etc.
+Penicillin originated from the Latin word Penicillium, which means “a painter’s brush” as the fronds of fungus were looked like a painter’s brush.

-The structure of penicillin differs from its side chain linked to the amino group.
-In this article, we will focus on the structure of penicillin G, which consists of side acyl chain, β lactam ring and thiazolidine ring.
-The β lactam ring is responsible for the antimicrobial activity that is useful to destroy the cell wall synthesis of gram-positive bacteria, especially Staphylococcus and Streptococcus species.
+The structure of penicillin differs in a side chain that is linked to the amino group.
+In this post, we will focus on the structure of penicillin G, which consists of a side acyl chain, β lactam ring and thiazolidine ring.

 Properties of Penicillin G

-Penicillin G is a secondary metabolite formed during the stationary phase.
-Some of its physical and chemical properties are mentioned below in the table.
+Penicillin G serves as a secondary metabolite, which generally forms during the stationary phase.
+Below, you can see some of the physical and chemical properties of penicillin G.